Speak softly and carry a big stick

 What's the meaning of the phrase 'Speak softly and carry a big stick'?

-A proverb advising the tactic of caution and non-aggression, backed up by the ability to carry out violent action if required.
+'Speak softly and carry a big stick' is a proverbial saying advising the tactic of caution and non-aggression, backed up by the ability to carry out violent action if required.

 What's the origin of the phrase 'Speak softly and carry a big stick'?